rebelsky/csc207c/pages/syllabus.md

 Google (n.d.).  [_Google Java Style Guide_](https://google.github.io/styleguide/javaguide.html)

 > The style guide you should use for your code in this course.

-## Practice for technical interviews

-It turns out that both the topics we cover (e.g., ADTs and algorithms) and the approaches we use in this course (e.g., testing and design) are often emphasized in technical interviews.
-Hence, we'll spend some time on interview-like activities in the course.
-Stay tuned for further details.

 ## Accessibility